Mother’s Day is Sunday 19 March 2023 in the UK and Sunday 14 May 2023 in the US, Australia, Canada and New Zealand.

-Online salon promotional offers for Mother’s Day
+#8.
+A quick salon offer idea for Mother’s Day

 ‘Have some girly time together and book in for a custom manicure with your mum for mother’s day and we will automatically upgrade you both to an immaculate manicure.’

-Here’s another good use of added value from Champneys:
+Here’s another good use of added value:

 Enjoy a mother and daughter break at Champneys, it’s the perfect place to hideaway and recharge alongside the person that knows you best!
 Enjoy a Thalassotherapy pool session for two, with mum also getting an additional 55-minute manicure or pedicure and an Elemis gift.

 The extra treats for mum give it that nice touch.
 Fancy using this idea?
-I’d think about making it a complimentary manicure or pedicure for mum”.
+I’d think about making it a “complimentary manicure or pedicure for mum”.

 Want to avoid common salon discount mistakes?

-Try these ideas on how to give salon discounts, special offers and deals profitably… and without damaging your business.
+Try these ideas on how to give salon discounts, special offers and deals profitably.
+And without damaging your business.

 Try these beauty and hair marketing ideas: